-Page 1, last paragraph; replace "advance notice no less than 24 hours" with "advance notice no less 31 32 than 48 hours".
+Page 1, last paragraph; replace "advance notice no less than 24 hours" with "advance notice no less than 48 hours".

-When asked about the section that reads: "TGP shall also provide the Town with reasonable advance 34 notice of the name and contact information for each and every individual exercising rights under this 35 Agreement.
-Notwithstanding anything contained herein to the contrary, seven (7) days advance notice 36 given by TGP to the Town shall constitute reasonable advance notice for purpose of this Agreement.", 37 38 Town Manager Cabanel responded when speaking with Counsel about that, she was informed the meaning is there is a minimum of 48 hours, but a reasonable period of time would actually be 7 days in 39 every circumstance.
-Town Manager Cabanel questioned if it would be acceptable to request counsel 40 amend the language to provide clarity, and was informed it would be.
-41 requested, Town staff will accompany them, and provide an explanation of the type and means of 46
+- When asked about the section that reads: "TGP shall also provide the Town with reasonable advance notice of the name and contact information for each and every individual exercising rights under this Agreement.
+Notwithstanding anything contained herein to the contrary, seven (7) days advance notice - given by TGP to the Town shall constitute reasonable advance notice for purpose of this Agreement.", - 47 Town Manager Cabanel responded when speaking with Counsel about that, she was informed the meaning is there is a minimum of 48 hours, but a reasonable period of time would actually be 7 days in 1 every circumstance.
+Town Manager Cabanel questioned if it would be acceptable to request counsel 2 amend the language to provide clarity, and was informed it would be.
+3

-- 42 - 43 Councilor Rothhaus requested clarification on terms used in the second paragraph on the first page; - specifically the meaning of the words "nonintrusive" and "limited vehicular access".
-Town Manager 44

-45 Cabanel stated certain parcels have access by gate and allow vehicular traffic.
-When access is
+- Councilor Rothhaus requested clarification on terms used in the second paragraph on the first page; 5 specifically the meaning of the words "nonintrusive" and "limited vehicular access".
+Town Manager 6 - 7 Cabanel stated certain parcels have access by gate and allow vehicular traffic.
+When access is - requested, Town staff will accompany them, and provide an explanation of the type and means of 8 access.

-- access.
-47 - 48

-1 2 3 as OTION made by Councilor Mahon and seconded by Councilor Boyd to approve the Agreement, amended, authorize the Town Manager to sign on behalf of the Town, and, once finalized, that e Agreement be posted to the Town's website.
-MOTION CARRIED 7-0-0 4 5 6 - Continue to press Kinder Morgan for public meeting in Merrimack - Complete 0 7 8 9 .0 - Place an Action Item on February 12, 2015 agenda requesting the Council to take no action regarding request from Kinder Morgan to survey Town-owned parcels until Merrimack public meeting - Complete .1 .2 - Place NED Pipeline Update on future Council agendas - Complete .3 .4 .5 - Update list of properties that directly abut proposed pipeline route with a list of properties that fall into pipeline hazard zone. .6 .7 .8 .9 re own Manager Cabanel stated the Town has done its part.
-Kinder Morgan has been asked to include all sidences in Whittier Place area as they collectively own a piece of common land that abuts the operty.
-20 21 22 23 sta ice Chairman Mahon noted in the draft environmental report the Council received, Kinder Morgan ates that will be done.
+MOTION made by Councilor Mahon and seconded by Councilor Boyd to approve the Agreement, as amended, authorize the Town Manager to sign on behalf of the Town, and, once finalized, that the Agreement be posted to the Town's website.
+MOTION CARRIED 7-0-0

+Continue to press Kinder Morgan for public meeting in Merrimack - Complete

+Place an Action Item on February 12, 2015 agenda requesting the Council to take no action regarding request from Kinder Morgan to survey Town-owned parcels until Merrimack public meeting - Complete

+Place NED Pipeline Update on future Council agendas - Complete

+Update list of properties that directly abut proposed pipeline route with a list of properties that fall into pipeline hazard zone.

+Town Manager Cabanel stated the Town has done its part.
+Kinder Morgan has been asked to include all residences in Whittier Place area as they collectively own a piece of common land that abuts the property.

+Vice Chairman Mahon noted in the draft environmental report the Council received, Kinder Morgan states that will be done.
 He stated his belief it will be part of the application process.
-Town Manager abanel stated she would contact FERC.
-24 25 26 27 - Consider consultant to: Research communities property value effects of recent pipeline installations - Engaged Avitar Evaluate impacts on sewer line - Engaged Wright Pierce 8 9 0 - Support Conservation Commission's efforts to update data for environmental impacts on HHNP and Gilmore Woods Memorial Forest - Ongoing 1 2 3 - Support Merrimack Village District's efforts to protect Wellhead Protection Zone and Aquifer Protection Zone - Ongoing 4 5 6 - Request Kinder Morgan list of abutters notified of project and requests for permission to survey - No Response from Kinder Morgan 7 8 9 - Work with property owners to develop a list of who has been notified of the project and requests for surveys.
-0 1 2 own Manager Cabanel stated her intent to utilize her list as a comparison to ensure everyone has been otified.
+Town Manager Cabanel stated she would contact FERC.

+- Consider consultant to: - Research communities property value effects of recent pipeline installations Engaged Avitar - Evaluate impacts on sewer line Engaged Wright Pierce

+Support Conservation Commission's efforts to update data for environmental impacts on HHNP and 38 39 Gilmore Woods Memorial Forest - Ongoing

+Support Merrimack Village District's efforts to protect Wellhead Protection Zone and Aquifer 41 Protection Zone - Ongoing 42

+Request Kinder Morgan list of abutters notified of project and requests for permission to survey - No 44 Response from Kinder Morgan 45

+Work with property owners to develop a list of who has been notified of the project and requests for 2

+Town Manager Cabanel stated her intent to utilize her list as a comparison to ensure everyone has been notified.
 She is not yet in possession of Kinder Morgan's list.

-2 3 4 5 - Maintain contacts at FERC and NH Congressional Delegation - Ongoing (NH Delegation attends Managers meetings) .6 .7 .8 - Consult with Public Service of New Hampshire (PSNH) regarding where they are in the process with Kinder Morgan and the Public Utilities Commission (PUC) - No Response
+Maintain contacts at FERC and NH Congressional Delegation - Ongoing (NH Delegation attends Managers meetings)

+Consult with Public Service of New Hampshire (PSNH) regarding where they are in the process with Kinder Morgan and the Public Utilities Commission (PUC) - No Response